What does Brexit Mean for your Air Passenger Rights?

 To help educate passengers on what their compensation rights could be post-Brexit, AirHelp’s flight disruption experts explains three different scenarios relating to current EU law.

-1. If the UK government applies to remain within EC 261 regulation
+1. If the UK government maintains the current EC 261 regulation

 EC 261 is currently the most robust and extensive air passenger rights regulation in the world, and remaining within its jurisdiction would be the best option available for UK air passengers.

-2. If the UK government adopts a modified version of EC 261
+2. If the UK government modifies EC 261

 According to the Department for Transport There is a possibility that the UK could introduce a modified version of EC 261 after Brexit.